 Have you ever had a kid begging for a pet that kinda makes your skin crawl (I’m looking at you, snake)?
 Or been asked for a classroom pet, only to wonder how on earth you can fit another living thing into your already-busy teaching schedule?
 This fun pretend play pet tank project is here to save the day!
 Made from simple recycled materials, it combines art, design, research into animal habitats, simple construction, and nature collection into one lovely little classroom (or afternoon-at-home) project.

 In addition to being an imagination-building alternative to the real thing (temporarily scratching that “I need a pet!” itch), this provides a wonderful opportunity to discuss animal habitats.
 What kind of environment does a frog live in?
 How about a turtle, a lizard, or a snake?
 How are their lifestyles and homes different, and what will they need in their tank?

-If your kids are loving this, try making an upcycled bug observation box as an outdoor companion activity.
+If your kids are loving this, visit our whole collection of pretend play pet crafts!
 Or use a shoebox to make your own upcycled nature explorer kit – it’s a perfect way to collect and study the natural supplies you might want for your pet tank.